ntop/ntopng/doc/src/how_to_start/running_as_a_daemon.rst

    /etc/init.d/ntopng status
    ntopng running as 5623

-To print the status of the ntopng daemon on a unix system with systemd type
+To print the status of the ntopng daemon on a Unix system with systemd type

 .. code:: bash